Elements of Convex Geometry in Hadamard Manifolds with Application to Equilibrium Problems: Helly's theorem and KKM lemma

 \begin{theorem} Let $M$ be an $n-$dimensional $C^{\infty}$ Riemannian manifold with nonpositive curvature and let $K$ be an open convex subset of $M$ satisfying the $(CC)-$condition.
 Let $\{C_a\}_{a\in A}$ be a family of closed convex subsets of $K$ and let at least one of them be compact.
 Suppose that, for any $n+1$ elements $a_1,\ldots, a_{n+1}\in A$,

 Then, $\cap_{a\in A}C_{a}\neq\emptyset.$ \end{theorem} Note that the above result is obtained in the case where $K$ satisfies a certain $(CC)-$condition which ensures that the convex hull of any finite set of points in $K$ is a compact set. \begin{remark} If $M$ is a Hadamard manifold, for a given point $\bar{p}\in M$ and $0<r<+\infty$, a closed ball $\overline{B(\bar{p},r)}:=\{p: d(p,\bar{p})\leq r\}$ is a convex and compact set.
 In this context, it follows that the convex hull of a given compact set $D$ is necessarily non-empty and bounded.
 However, taking into account the approach in the linear setting and considering the discussion with an emphasis on Berger's conjecture addressed in Section 2.3, we highlight the following difficulties to guarantee the $ CC-$condition as defined in \cite{ledyaev2006helly}: \begin{itemize} \item [a)] how to ensure that each element of \mbox{co}$(D)$ is in fact expressed as a ``convex combination" of points belonging to D?
-As mentioned in \cite[Remark~3.3]{zhou2019}, this does not necessarily happen in general; \item [b)] as far as we know, in the particular case where $M=\mathbb{R}^n$ to show that \mbox{co}$(D)$ is closed it was necessary to use that each element of \mbox{co}$(D)$ can be written as a convex combination of no more than $dim(M)+1$ points from set $D$.
-This is the content of the so-called Carathéodory's theorem that, as noted in \cite[Remark~3.2]{zhou2019}, its validity is not known even in Hadamard manifolds. \end{itemize} \end{remark} Next, we present an alternative proof for Theorem~\ref{mainLedyaev} in the case where $M$ is a Hadamard manifold without admitting the $CC-$condition as a assumption.
-We start remembering \cite[Theorem 4.1]{ledyaev2006helly} that naturally is true in Hadamard manifold. \begin{theorem} Let $M$ be an $n-$dimensional $C^{\infty}$ Riemannian manifold with nonpositive curvature.
-Suppose that there exist an open convex set $K\subset M$, a convex compact set $C\subset K$ and a family of convex closed sets $C_a\subset C$, $a\in A$, such that any intersection of $n+1$ sets $C_a$,
+As mentioned in \cite[Remark~3.3]{zhou2019}, this does not necessarily happen in general; \item [b)] as far as we know, in the particular case where $M=\mathbb{R}^n$ to show that \mbox{co}$(D)$ is closed it was necessary to use that each element of \mbox{co}$(D)$ can be written as a convex combination of no more than $\mbox{dim}(M)+1$ points from set $D$.
+This is the content of the so-called Carathéodory's theorem that, as noted in \cite[Remark~3.2]{zhou2019}, its validity is not known even in Hadamard manifolds. \end{itemize} \end{remark} Next, we present an alternative proof for Theorem~\ref{mainLedyaev} in the case where $M$ is an $n$-dimensional Hadamard manifold without admitting the $CC-$condition as a assumption. \begin{theorem} Let $\mathcal{A}$ be a set of indices, $\{B_a\}_{a\in \mathcal{A}}$ a family of closed and convex sets and assume that there exists $a'\in \mathcal{A}$ such that $B_{a'}$ is compact.
+If intersection of any $n+1$ sets of the family $\{B_a\}_{a\in\mathcal{A}}$,